Mack Miller

 Andrew Markley "Mack" Miller (October 15, 1931 – February 16, 2020) was an American cross-country skier, trainer, and high school teacher.
 He represented the United States twice at the Winter Olympics.
-The son of a children's fiction writer (and of a newspaper editor who died young), he was a topic of one of her books and of a later book by another author.
+The son of a children's fiction writer (and of a newspaper editor who had died young), he was a topic of one of his mother's books and of a later book by Eve Chandler.

 Career

 Miller studied at Western State College of Colorado.
 He represented the university in various cross-country skiing tournaments.

 Miller was the national champion in cross-country skiing of 1955 and represented the United States in the Winter Olympics of 1956 and 1960.

 In 1955, he was the highest-ranked American cross-country skier in the Nordic Championship.
-Along with Sven Johansson from Anchorage, Mack Miller was the most prominent American cross country skier of his era.
+Along with Sven Johansson from Anchorage, Mack Miller was the most prominent American cross-country skier of his era.
 (Sven Johansson, however, could represent the United States only in the 1960 Olympics because of his naturalization process.)